deep-security/deep-security-py/README.md

 for id, comp in mgr.computers.items():
 	comp.scan_for_recommendations()

-# Old school, this is a nice way to finish off the SOAP sessions under the hood
-#   just include it as the 'function of shame' until it is phased out ;-)
+# Old school but key.
+API access is the same as a user logging in.
+If you are going to
+# start a large number of session, you'll need to finish each of them to avoid
+# exception being thrown
 mgr.finish_session()
 ```